harding/bitcoinops.github.io/_includes/specials/taproot/xx-ln-with-taproot.md

 be able to learn about
 *historical* channels.
-If a surveillor wants to see every published channel, it has to store all that data itself, and cannot rely on any kind of "archival" node.
+If a surveillor wants to see every published channel, it has to store all that data itself and cannot rely on any kind of "archival" node.

----

-The actual funding transaction outpoint is really a concern of the two nodes that use the channel.
+In theory, the actual funding transaction outpoint is really a concern of the two nodes that use the channel.
 Other nodes on the network will not care about what secures the channel between any two nodes.
 However, published channels are shared over the Lightning gossip network.
 When a node receives a gossiped published channel, it consults its own trusted blockchain fullnode, checking if the funding